-The AP 2D course of Breadth and Concentration Portfolios culminates with the submission of twenty-four original photo art works.
+This class may culminate with the submission of twenty-four original photo art work to the College Board.
 These compositions convey skill with photography supported by advanced technique and the ability to communicate content through visual imagery.
 The Concentration Portfolio presents twelve images that illustrate the development of a singular theme conceived and actualized throughout senior year.
-Five Quality Works will be selected from both sections to be sent for evaluation by the College Board.
-The entire collection will be viewed and judged digitally by three separate judges.
 Students work both independently and on assignments that present new techniques and procedures to support the development of the arc of creativity of the thesis.
 Class critiques, entry to Scholastic Art Competition and exhibition throughout the year bring constructive evaluation of this body of work.
-This class meets four times a week with additional studio time with the darkroom and digital facilities.
+Additional studio time with the darkroom and digital facilities is encouraged.
 Students are able to borrow equipment for outside use.

 Film/Video I, II and III

-AP Art History explores the visual arts of different cultures, from the beginnings of art making in the prehistoric era, through modern times.
-This course is designed to prepare students for the spring AP Art History exam.
+Art History explores the visual arts of different cultures, from the beginnings of art making in the prehistoric era, through modern times.
 Students are introduced to key concepts and vocabulary for the study of art through lectures, museum and gallery visits, as well as hands-on workshops of historical traditions using artist tools, techniques, and media.
 This course seeks to acquaint students with the historical contexts within which works have been produced as well as to develop the skills necessary for analyzing major works.
 Supplemental readings and discussions on subjects such as acquisition history, conservation practices, and recent discoveries help to deepen our ever evolving understanding of historical works of art.